THE PICKENS AZALEA FESTIVAL STORY

 In 1990, a very special cake was made to celebrate the 250th birthday of General Andrew Pickens.
 Connie and June Bowers graciously excepted the challenge to play the parts of the General and his lovely wife, Rebecca, at the party.
 Anna Simon, a local newspaper reporter, played the part of Brenda Starr who “interviewed” the historic couple at the party, thus starting a favorite tradition.
 Since then, many different local couples have accepted the honor to put on the period clothing and be the official greeters of the festival by playing the part of the Revolutionary War hero and his wife.

-Through the years, several other traditions image4have remained strong, including the annual Azalea Festival tee-shirt.
+Through the years, several other traditions have remained strong, including the annual Azalea Festival tee-shirt.
 Starting in 1987, every year the Pickens Civitan Clubhas chosen the artwork depicting a Pickens area landmark.
 The first shirt was pale yellow with brown ink, featuring the Hagood Mill drawn by local artist, Mary McDaniel.

 Throughout the festival’s history, many different colors of shirts have been added and local artists have donated their talents for these shirts that help the community.
 Most featured places are on the historical tour, such as, historic homes, museums, Chapman’s Bridge, the old Pickens school house, the Pickens “Doodle” train engine and even natural landmarks, such as Glassy Mountain and Table Rock Mountain.